Mace (Myristica fragrans)

 Mace has nutmeg’s aromatic, sweet, warm aroma though is slightly stronger with hints of cloves and pepper.

-The nutmeg tree is a large tree which grows to around 60 feet and is native to the Moluccas, Indonesia.
+The nutmeg tree is a large tree which grows to around 18 metres and is native to the Moluccas, Indonesia.
 The trees take 15-20 years before they bear the apricot sized fruits.
 The ripe fruit is collected and the outer skin and white flesh are removed.
-Mace, which is the lacy, bright colored scarlet aril that covers the seed is removed.
-The aril is then pressed flat and allowed to dry for a few hours and then stored in the dark for around 4 months during which time it turns a deep orange-yellow color.
+Mace, which is the lacy, bright coloured scarlet aril that covers the seed is removed.
+The aril is then pressed flat and allowed to dry for a few hours and then stored in the dark for around 4 months during which time it turns a deep orange-yellow colour.

 The nutmeg tree was discovered in Indonesia’s Spice Islands by the Portuguese who kept the supply a close secret.
 The Portuguese were then driven out of the Spice Islands by the Dutch who also guarded the supply closely by restricting the cultivation to only two islands, driving up the price of the commodity.
 The English then captured the Spice Islands in 1796 and introduced nutmeg trees to Penang, Singapore, Sri Landa, Sumatra and the West Indies.
 Today Grenada in Indonesia is the largest producer, supplying a third of the world’s supply.